Nagama30/CS532_System_Programming/README.md

 ## For compiling the code through VS code terminal-

-  gcc -o <executable_name> <filename>                    # This will compile the filename and return an executable file with the executable_name
+  gcc -o <executable_name> <filename>
+  #this will compile the filename and return an executable file with the executable_name

   Example:

-  gcc -o odd_even odd_even.c                            # This will compile odd_even.c file and returns odd_even executable
+  gcc -o odd_even odd_even.c
+  #this will compile odd_even.c file and returns odd_even executable

 ## For executing the executable file-